 7:15 a.m.
-Additionally, the service proposes a drop off at Twin Arrows Casino, to drop riders at the Casino entrance take six minutes from the roundabout at the highway exit.
+Additionally, service proposes a drop off at Twin Arrows Casino, to drop riders at the Casino entrance take six minutes from the roundabout at the highway exit.
 While this does not seem long, to through passengers, six minutes can feel like a lifetime.
-Coordinating with Twin pick Arrows to passengers at the roundabout would save time, money, and make the route more appealing.
+Coordinating with Twin Arrows to pick passengers at the roundabout would save time, money, and make the route more appealing.